VenkatDevX/azure-devops-pr-extractor/README.md

 - Some Azure DevOps configurations may not provide access to all information
 - The script may need customization for specific repository setups

-## License

-This tool is provided under the MIT License.
-Feel free to modify and adapt it to your needs.